Velocity Financial, Inc. (VEL) CEO Chris Farrar on Q3 2020 Results - Earnings Call Transcript

 Steve Delaney

 Better risk adjusted, anyway.
 And what are you generally quoting on LTV today?
-What do you where are you trying to come in?
+What do you - what are you trying to come in?

 Chris Farrar